kma32527/csv-to-sqlite/README.md

 This project consists of 6 classes
 - App: A runnable, non-instantiable class.
 - CsvToSQLite: A non-instantiable class for converting a csv to a SQLite database table.
-  - The static method convert(String directory, String csvPath) creates a database in the specified directory containing a table with successfully inserted records from the specified csv file.
+  - The static method convert(String directory, String csvPath) creates the following files in the specified directory:
+     - A database in the specified directory containing a table with successfully inserted records from the specified csv file.
+     - A csv file in the specified directory containing the records that failed to insert into the created table
+     - A log file detailing the number of records found in the csv, the number of records successfully inserted into the table, and the number of records that failed to be inserted
+  - This class contains various other additional helper methods.
+- Database: An instantiable class that connects to a SQLite database via JDBC.
+  - The constructor takes a directory path and database name and creates a Connection to the database.
+If the database does not already exists, the constructor creates a new database with the given name.
+  - Autocommit is set to off; to commit changes to the database, call commit().
+  -